caring for all creation

 Sharing Hope and Love

-At the University of California-Irvine I started a Random Acts of Kindness program to offer signs of acceptance and love and invitation to over 3000 students to improve the mental health and connectedness of the student community.
+At the University of California-Irvine my students and I started a Random Acts of Kindness program to offer signs of acceptance and love and invitation to over 3000 students to improve the mental health and connectedness of the student community.

 Speaking Truth to Power